Orders

 Documents

 Each time a document is generated from the order, it is automatically saved under the Documents tab on the order.
-This allows you to look back at previous documents, such as offers, even after the order has been invoiced.
-You can also upload your own documents to the order.
+This allows you to look back at previous documents, such as quotes, even after the order has been invoiced.
+You can also upload documents to the order yourself.
 Documents can be organised in document folders.

 Statistics

-All orders have a tab with statistics, where you can see key figures and a graphical view of actuals/budget.
+All orders have a tab with statistics, where you can see key figures and a graphical view of actual vs. budget.

 Copy

-You can copy an order to a new order by selecting Copy to new sales or purchase order in the order menu (the three dots).
+You can copy an order to a new order by selecting Copy to new sales or purchase order in the order menu (three dots).
 Similarly, you can copy a single task to the same order via the task menu and select Copy.

 Credit note

 An invoice can be credited with a single click.
-Find the invoice and select Credit Note in the invoice menu (the three dots).
-This creates a new task on the order that credits and offsets the selected invoice(s).
-Both the invoice and credit note are created on the same order.
-If you need to create a new invoice, you can use the copy feature described above.
+Find the desired invoice and select Credit note in the invoice menu (three dots).
+This creates a new task on the order that credits and settles the selected invoice(s).
+Both invoice and credit note are created on the same order.
+If you need to create a new invoice, you can use the copy function described above.

-In the order menu (the three dots) you will find Pay on Account Invoicing.
-This type of invoicing is used when the customer pays for the order in instalments.
+In the order menu (three dots), you will find Progress invoicing.
+This type of invoicing is used when the customer is to pay for the order in instalments.
 The instalments can be calculated as a percentage of the total amount for the task (completion principle) or as an agreed amount (instalment principle).

 - Updated